Terry Hutchinson: Background

-Sailing career

-Early
+Career

+Hutchinson's career, which began as a youth sailor in 420s and Lasers (ILCA) encompasses a broad range of competitive disciplines, including dinghy sailing, inshore grand prix racing, offshore competition, sailmaking, the Volvo Ocean Race and five America's Cups.
+He has earned world championships in multiple classes and contributed to winning programs as helmsman, tactician and team leader.
+His competitive record reflects a long‑standing commitment to disciplined preparation, continuous improvement, and the development of high‑performing teams.
+Hutchinson is known for a data‑driven approach to performance and for building programs that emphasize innovation, contributing to long-term competitive success.

-Hutchinson earned first team All-American honors in each of his four years at Old Dominion University, and helped lead the Monarchs to four national championships: Sloop Championship in 1989 and 1990, Coed Dinghy Championship in 1989, and Team Racing Championship in 1990.
-He received the ICSA College Sailor of the Year award In 1989 and 1990 and was named Old Dominion's alumni Association's Male Athlete of the Year in 1990.
+Hutchinson earned first team All-American honors in each of his four years at Old Dominion University and helped lead the Monarchs to four national championships: Sloop Championship in 1989 and 1990, Coed Dinghy Championship in 1989, and Team Racing Championship in 1990.
+He received the ICSA College Sailor of the Year award in 1989 and 1990 and was named Old Dominion's alumni Association's Male Athlete of the Year in 1990.

 Right afterwards, he won the Key West Race Week in 1990 and 1991 (Class 1 with "Collaboration"); 1992 (Class 2 with "Sensation"); 1994, 1995 and 1996 (Class 2 with "Flash Gordon"); and 1998 (Class 1 with "Bright Star").

 In between, he also won the Congressional Cup in 1992, his first World Championship, at the 1995 Corel 45 Worlds with "Titan", and the National Championship in Mumm 36 with "Sandman" in 1997.
 In 1998, he took his second Worlds in Corel 45 with "Heatwave".

-In the J/24 class, he became North American Champion in 1997 and repeated in 1998, when he also won the World Championship, with "Evita".
+In the J/24 class, he became North American Champion in 1997 and repeated in 1998, when he also won the World Championship in Argentia, with "Evita".

-In 2000, Terry Hutchinson, as helmsman of "Vim", a Nelson/Marek 43 boat owned by Craig Speck, won the Racing Division title in the IMS Offshore World Championship.
+In 2000, Terry Hutchinson, as helmsman of "Vim", a Nelson/Marek 43 won the Racing Division title in the IMS Offshore World Championship.

-Hutchinson went on to win the Farr 40 World Championship in 2014, 2016 and 2017 as tactician on Alex Roeper’s "Plenty", and the Farr 40 North American Championship and the California Cup.
+Hutchinson went on to achieve multiple wins in the Farr 40 class including the Farr 40 World Championship in 2004 2009, 2014, 2016 and 2017 as tactician, the Farr 40 North American Championship, Farr 40 Europeans, Farr 40 Australian Nationals, Cowes Week the California Cup.

-He also won the TP 52 World Championship title in 2008, 2010, 2011, 2014 and 2022 as both helmsman and tactician of Quantum Racing.
+He also won the TP 52 World Championship title in 2008, 2010, 2011, 2014 and 2022, 2025 as both helmsman and tactician of Quantum Racing.

 He sailed in the 2001–02 Volvo Ocean Race as tactician on Djuice Dragons.

-Terry is also famously known for yelling "priority staysail" at top marks prior to kite up and jib down.